Freely-Given-org/Biblelator/Documentation/Installation.md

         and a BiblelatorLogs folder should contain a log file.

-11. Run Biblelator in the normal mode for normal working.
-    If everything seems to be working correctly, next time you run Biblelator you might not need to run it in debug mode, i.e., simply omit the "--version" and "--debug" parameters in order to run in normal mode.
-    If the program does not run, please copy the contents of the command prompt window, and paste them into the comment box at http://Freely-Given.org/Contact.html.
-    It may also be helpful to include the contents of the Biblelator.ini file which should be in yourNormalHomeFolder/BiblelatorData/BiblelatorSettings/ folder.
+12. In order to keep people safe who might be working on Bibles in sensitive locations, the default settings have all Internet access disabled.
+    We recommend that most people enable Internet access.
+Unfortunately, this can't yet be done inside the program, so you need to find the settings file and edit it.
+The BiblelatorData folder should have been created in your home folder.
+Inside that is the BiblelatorSettings folder.
+Inside that, there's a default Biblelator.ini file (or you might have created a different ini file using the --override (or -o) argument).
+        Open this file with a text editor, e.g., gedit or Notepad and change the setting "internetAccess" to Enabled (and then save the file of course).

-12. Eventually (once the program is working fully and reliably) you might like to make a desktop or toolbar shortcut to run Biblelator on your system so it can be started easier (without having to open a command prompt window and manually navigate to files and folders).
+13. Eventually (once the program is working fully and reliably) you might like to make a desktop or toolbar shortcut to run Biblelator on your system so it can be started easier (without having to open a command prompt window and manually navigate to files and folders).
     Meanwhile though, it's probably useful to have the command prompt window open.

-13. If you wish to access online Scripture resources from the Digital Bible Platform (Faith Comes By Hearing FCBH), request further information from the Biblelator programmer(s) via http://Freely-Given.org/Contact.html.
+14. If you wish to access online Scripture resources from the Digital Bible Platform (Faith Comes By Hearing FCBH), request further information from the Biblelator programmer(s) via http://Freely-Given.org/Contact.html.

-14. If you wish to access offline Scripture resources from the Crosswire Sword project, you should download and install/unzip the resources from the Crosswire or other repositories.
+15. If you wish to access offline Scripture resources from the Crosswire Sword project, you should download and install/unzip the resources from the Crosswire or other repositories.
     You might already have these installed if you use a Sword-based Bible program such as Xiphos, Bibletime, BPBible, etc.